venam/2bwm/README.md

 Panels / Status bar
 ===================

-2bwm does not come with a bar, or panel.
-2bwm will respect the `_NET_WM_WINDOW_TYPE_DOCK` of windows, and ignore them.
-So most panels should work.
-The followings were tested and work with 2bwm:
+2bwm does not come with any bar or panel.
+2bwm will respect the `_NET_WM_WINDOW_TYPE_DOCK` of windows, and ignore them, thus most panels should work.
+The following were tested and work with 2bwm:

 Panels
 ------